 The Consular Officer will determine the appropriate visa classification.

-Attention: Diplomats (individuals with diplomatic passports) and their dependents, as well as employees of governments or officially recognized international organizations, who want to visit the U.S. as tourists and whocannot travel under the Visa Waiver Program, must apply for tourist (B-2) visas in person.
-No application fee is charged to diplomatic passport holders.
+Tourist/Business Visas for Diplomatic Passport holders (Diplomatic Type Visas): Diplomats and their dependents, as well as employees of governments or officially recognized international organizations, who want to visit the U.S. in a nonofficial capacity (e.g. as tourists or to conduct private business) who cannot travel under the Visa Waiver Program, must apply for B visas in person.
+No application fee is charged to bearers of diplomatic passports who qualify for “diplomatic type” visas.

-The following documents are required to apply for a B-2 visa:
+The following documents are required to apply for a B visa:

 - Valid passport